 - Subject is willing and able to adhere to the study visit schedule and other protocol requirements.

-- Documented diagnosis of β-thalassemia or Hemoglobin E/β-thalassemia.
+- Documented diagnosis of β-thalassemia or Hemoglobin E/β-thalassemia. (β-thalassemia with mutation and/or multiplication of alpha globin is allowed).

 - Regularly transfused, defined as: 6-20 Red Blood Cell (RBC) units* in the 24 weeks prior to randomization and no transfusion-free period for ≥ 35 days during that period.